-The Group is committed to maintaining service quality and corporate reputation through internal control.
 Our operation in money lending involves handling of private and sensitive information such as financial information of our clients.
-In light of this, the Group has adopted guidelines to advise employees on careful handling of clients' personal data, in order to safeguard clients from losses.
-We also enter into service contract with clear terms and conditions to protect interests of both parties.
+In light of this, the Group has adopted guidelines to advise employees on careful handling of clients' personal data and business record, in order to safeguard clients from losses.